Curved Representation Space of Vision Transformers: On the ostensible contradiction of high robustness and underconfidence

 \subsection{Passage to decision boundary}

-It is a common intuition that if a model classifies a data with low confidence, the data is likely to be located near a decision boundary.
+It is a common intuition that if a model classifies a data with low confidence, the data is likely to be located near a decision boundary (see Appendix for detailed discussion).
 Based on the above results, therefore, the decision boundaries of Transformers are assumed to be formed near the data compared to CNNs.
 To validate this, we formulate a procedure to examine the distance to a decision boundary from a data through a linear travel.
-Concretely, we aim to solve the following optimization problem.
+Concretely, we aim to solve the following optimization problem: